abelmcelroy/mtg-calculator/README.md

 ## API

 ### `computeCurve(card, deck, options)`
-Returns an array of calculations of being able to play the given card from the given deck.
+Returns an array of probabilities of being able to play the given card from the given deck, on the given turn.
+Where the index of the calculation in the list is `turn - 1`.

 **Parameters:**
 - `card` (Card, required): minimal card object transformed from Scryfall's API